weipin/Cycles/docs/send_request.rst

       })

-In this code snippet, a NSData is past as parameter `requestObject` and a `DataProcessor` is created and passed as `requestProcessors` in an array.
+In this code snippet, a NSData is past as parameter `requestObject` and a `DataProcessor` is created and passed in an array as `requestProcessors`.
 The connection between `requestObject` and `requestProcessors` will be explained in :ref:`object_and_data_label`.